livechat/livechat-public-docs/site/content/agent-app-widgets/advanced-use.md

 <script src="//cdn.livechatinc.com/boilerplate/1.1.js"></script>
 ```

-After your extension content is loaded, fire the `LiveChat.init()` method.
+After your widget content is loaded, fire the `LiveChat.init()` method.
 It will let the Agent App know when to hide the spinning loader.

 > Fire `LiveChat.init()` method after body is loaded (e.g. using jQuery):